-According to the Valuation Report as of December 31, 2022 (the "2022 Valuation Report") the KPERS Local Group, of which the Issuer is a member, carried an unfunded accrued actuarial liability ("UAAL") of approximately \$1.952 billion at the end of 2022.
-The amount of the UAAL in 2022 changed from the previous year's amount due to the factors discussed in the 2022 Valuation Report; such report also includes additional information relating to the funded status of the KPERS Local Group, including recent trends in the funded status of the KPERS Local Group.
-A copy of the 2022 Valuation Report is available on the KPERS website at kpers.org/about/reports.
-The Issuer has no means to independently verify any of the information set forth on the KPERS website or in the 2022 Valuation Report, which is the most recent financial and actuarial information available on the KPERS website relating to the funded status of the KPERS Local Group.
-The 2022 Valuation Report sets the employer contribution rate of 9.60% of covered payroll would be necessary, in addition to statutory contributions by covered employees, to eliminate the UAAL by the end of the actuarial period set forth in the 2022 Valuation Report's actuarial rate.
+According to the Valuation Report as of December 31, 2023 (the "2023 Valuation Report") the KPERS Local Group, of which the Issuer is a member, carried an unfunded accrued actuarial liability ("UAAL") of approximately \$2.089 billion at the end of 2023.
+The amount of the UAAL in 2023 changed from the previous year's amount due to the factors discussed in the 2023 Valuation Report; such report also includes additional information relating to the funded status of the KPERS Local Group, including recent trends in the funded status of the KPERS Local Group.
+A copy of the 2023 Valuation Report is available on the KPERS website at kpers.org/about/reports.
+The Issuer has no means to independently verify any of the information set forth on the KPERS website or in the 2023 Valuation Report, which is the most recent financial and actuarial information available on the KPERS website relating to the funded status of the KPERS Local Group.
+The 2023 Valuation Report sets the employer contribution rate for the period beginning January 1, 2026, for the KPERS Local Group, and KPERS' actuaries identified that an employer contribution rate of 9.59% of covered payroll would be necessary, in addition to statutory contributions by covered employees, to eliminate the UAAL by the end of the actuarial period set forth in the 2023 Valuation Report.
+The statutory contribution rate of employers currently equals the 2023 Valuation Report's actuarial rate.
 As a result, members of the Local Group are adequately funding their projected actuarial liabilities and the UAAL can be expected to diminish over time.
 The required employer contribution rate may increase up to the maximum statutorily allowed rate, which is 1.2% in fiscal year 2017 and thereafter.